-If you want to contribute to a Roth IRA, then you’ll need to earn less than $124,000 for individuals or $196,000 as a married couple filing jointly.
+If you want to contribute to a Roth IRA, then you’ll need to earn less than $138,000 for individuals (after which there are restrictions) or less than $228,000 as a married couple filing jointly.
 Be mindful of these income limits if you choose this route.

 SEP IRAs (simplified employee pension)

 A SEP IRA is an investment vehicle that allows employers to contribute to their employee's retirement.

 A SEP IRA is pretty unique in that it's available to those that are self-employed as well as companies, and the contribution limits are high - up to 25%.
 But the downside is it's more challenging for employees to contribute to this plan.

 A SIMPLE IRA is otherwise known as a Savings Incentive Match Plan for Employees, and it's a good option for businesses that are new or small because it doesn't require the extra fees some other retirement plans do.
 Employees may contribute to this kind of retirement account.

 As you've seen, there are several IRA options, and you can learn about others here.
 Wondering, "How many IRAs can I have?".
 We break it down in this article.

 What is the difference between 401k and IRA?

 Now that you have a better understanding of these retirement accounts, it's time to dive in to find out what is the difference between a 401k and IRA account.

 Eligibility to contribute